amerino92/MigrationToAWS/Migration to AWS RedShift.md

 - Make a easy guideline for Python users who want to transfer its own database to the cloud.

+To make this report, I am using Jupyter Notebook.
+To run the application you have to download the right libraries (I will put the names below) and IDE that you are confortable with.
+In my case, I am using Spyder.

 #Tools:

 The tools necessary to make the migration are the following: